Plotting functionality¶

 .

-Let’s now make a scatter plot for the upper diagonal, a histogram for the diagonal, and pass keyword dictionaries for both.
+Let’s now make a scatter plot for the upper diagonal, a histogram for the diagonal, and pass the respective dataclasses for both.

 _ = pairplot(